Knowledge Articles > Why Excel Is Not a Grant Management System

 Have Your Grants Outgrown Excel?

 Excel has been a tool of choice for small scale grant projects for years, and we can understand why.
-The system is ubiquitous with simple data management and manipulation, and almost everybody has some experience using the software.
-This made it an easier tool to use than some of the more complex legacy and custom grant management systems that emerged throughout the 2000’s.
+The system is ubiquitous with simple data management and manipulation.
+And almost everybody has some experience using the software.
+This makes it an easier tool to use than some of the more complex legacy and custom grant management systems that emerged throughout the 2000’s.
 Those systems offered purpose-built functionality that made grant data much more useful but required dedicated IT staff due to their complexity.
-As time has gone by however, purpose-built systems have become more intuitive and even more powerful, while Excel’s simplicity has become a weakness for grant management teams looking to scale their projects.
+However, purpose-built systems have become more intuitive and even more powerful.
+At the same time Excel’s simplicity has become a weakness for grant management teams looking to scale their projects.

-Excel is a spreadsheet software for storing, organising, and manipulating data.
-While it can be used to track grants and manage grant-related information, it is not specifically designed for this purpose and lacks many of the features and capabilities that are needed to effectively manage grants.
-In this article we will cover the full spectrum of these weaknesses including Excel’s limited capabilities across data management, collaboration and outcome reporting.
+Excel is spreadsheet software for storing, organising, and manipulating data.
+While it can be used to track grants and manage grant-related information, it is not specifically designed for this purpose.
+It lacks many of the features and capabilities that are needed to effectively manage grants.
+In this article we will cover the full spectrum of Excel’s limitations compared to grant systems.
+This includes Excel’s restrictions across data management, collaboration and outcome reporting.
 Let’s unpack each of these points and examine a more optimal solution.

 Table of Contents